perzarys/perzarys.github.io/README.md

 I work in Geoinformatics (M.Sc.) and Remote Sensing.
 You might know me from some digital privacy communities, like CalyxOS, where I'm also active as community moderator.

-Things I've done so here so far:
+Things I've done on here so far:

 - CalyOS-related things
     - [CalyxOS Version Lookup](https://perzarys.github.io/calyxos-version-lookup/)